slee212/3701ICT_Checklist/Checklish/Readme.md

 - How to use binding
 - How to make a For Each loop with an index to be used later
 - How to pass data between views

+Things I struggled with:
+- Make pages for each individual list with their list items.
+I made this work by using navigation links that took me to the ListView.

+## Milestone 3

+I learned:
+- How to properly make a reset and undo button for my list
+- How to create a boolean to use as a state
+- Change the application icon
+- How to re-order the list through .onMove

+Things I struggled with:
+- I could turn all ticked items to unticked, but couldn't retick using an undo button.
+I fixed this by using a temporary list to store the list before unticking all items.